 National Jamborees in Other Nations

 Members of the BSA are always invited to attend national jamborees of other nations.

 These are planned:

-A friendly welcome awaits members of the BSA who want an international expeience closer to home.
-There are several Camporees held every year by Scouts Canada.
+A friendly welcome awaits members of the BSA who want an international experience closer to home.
+There are several camporees held every year by Scouts Canada.